 Editor’s note: This article was first published on June 29, 2015 under a pen name.
 We’re running it again, now under the name of its author, because its content remains evergreen, and our readers (and editors) are well served by contemplating it anew.
 The text has been slightly edited.
 Further reflections on the same theme may be found in a related 1P5 article, “Why Conservatism Is Part of the Problem, Not Part of the Solution.”

-Prompted by an article that appeared some time ago on “Conservatism and Traditionalism,” I found myself musing on some of the essential differences between Christian conservatives and traditional Catholics, particularly in these dark times of ours, both in the State and in the Church.
-I am writing with the American situation in mind, but there may be elements of this reflection that admit of application to other countries of the West.
+In these dark times of ours, both in the State and in the Church, one cannot help musing on some of the essential differences between Christian conservatives and traditional Catholics.
+I am writing with the American situation in mind, but elements of this reflection admit of application to other Western countries.

 For the conservative (whether Catholic or evangelical), the solution or restoration begins with the Declaration and the Constitution, with the reclaiming of the public sphere.
 We are Americans, and our government system gives us the tools to solve our problems.
 The fundamental thing is action.
 The enemy is taking the ground because we are not fighting, not voting, not pressing our cause through thick and thin.

 The central organizing concept for the conservative is American citizenship.
 It is around this axis that all other aspects of life and action revolve.

 Discipleship is understood as engagement with the world.
 All other things are judged according to how they fit or seem to fit with this goal.

 Evangelization is understood as going out into the street and bringing a certain message to people.
 It means ecumenical and interreligious outreach to make common cause, looking for strength in numbers—often, as a consequence, grouped around a lowest common denominator. (“You’re heterosexual and believe that marriage has something to do with children?
 Fantastic!
 Let’s join forces.”)